You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 - provisions for satisfying basic domestic needs, such as clothing, bedding and furniture

-There is no limit on the number or sum of the debts that can be included in bankruptcy.
+There is no limit on the number or total sum of the debts that can be included in bankruptcy.
 For an individual’s application to be approved, they must be insolvent (meaning their assets do not exceed their debts).

 Bankruptcy normally lasts for 12 months, unless the Official Receiver applies to court to extend it.
 Discharge from bankruptcy ends the liability for all debts that were included in it, apart from those obtained by fraud.